owlbarn/tutorial/book/core-opt/README.md

 We are trying to push the performance forward with multiple techniques.
 We mainly use the multiprocessing with OpenMP and parallel computing using SIMD intrinsics when possible.
 In this section, We choose some representative operations to demonstrate our optimisation of the core ndarray operations.
+Besides them, we have also applied other basic C code optimisation techniques such as avoiding redundant computation in for-loop.

 To show how these optimisation works, we compare performance of an operation, in different numerical libraries: Owl, NumPy, Julia, and Eigen.
 The purpose is two-fold: first, to bring insight into the low-level structure design; second, to demonstrate the possible optimisations in implementing these operations.

 In the performance measurements, we use multiple input sizes, and observe the execution time and memory usage.
 The experiments are conducted on both a laptop (Thinkpad T460s, Core i5 CPU) and a Raspberry Pi (rPi) 3B model.
 They represent different CPU architectures and computation power.

 ### Map Operations